Members of UK Parliament Urge PM Modi to Protect Endangered Asian Elephants - ExBulletin

 Members of UK Parliament Urge PM Modi to Protect Endangered Asian Elephants

-British MP Henry Smith, along with more than 85 other Members of Parliament, including those in the House of Lords and House of Commons, and high-profile celebrities, are urging Prime Minister Narendra Modi to take all possible measures to protect endangered Asian elephants and controlling human-animal conflict in India.
+New Delhi: British MP Henry Smith, along with over 85 other Members of Parliament, including those in the House of Lords and House of Commons, and high-profile celebrities, are urging Prime Minister Narendra Modi to take all possible steps to Protect Endangered Asian Elephants and Control Human- Wildlife Conflict in India.

-With nearly 1,200 elephants killed in the past 10 years across India, including 245 in the past three years in Odisha alone, the gentle giants are at grave risk, with only 27,000 remaining in the country at present. ‘actual hour.
+With nearly 1,200 elephants killed in the past 10 years across India – including 245 in the past three years in Odisha alone – the gentle giants are in grave danger, with just 27,000 remaining in the country at present. ‘actual hour.

 After the resounding success of two landmark bills related to trophy hunting and animal protection passed through the UK Parliament, Tory MP Henry Smith is now stepping up to save endangered Asian elephants in their last stronghold .